DoNOF/DoNOF-Documentation/docs/input.rst

 Input Options
 =============

-The &INPRUN namelist specifies the run type, use of core potentials, the atomic basis, and similar fundamental job options.
+The &INPRUN namelist specifies the run type, the atomic basis, and similar fundamental job options.
 These options are controlled by the following keywords:

 RUNTYP    specifies the run calculation